Environmentally Critical Areas Exemptions

 Steps to Get an Exemption

-You would typically apply for an ECA exemption before you submit a construction permit, grading permit, or a master use permit application.
+You must receive an ECA Exemption decision from us before you apply for a building permit or master use permit.
 Your exemption application must be part of a specific project.
 You must complete a pre-application site visit prior to submitting an ECA exemption request.

 - Fill out the “Request for an ECA Exemption” form in Tip 327A, Environmentally Critical Areas Exemptions